 To further save money on fuel, you can rent a diesel car (like the Dacia Duster), as diesel is cheaper than gas.
 Don’t forget!
 When returning your rental vehicle to the rental car company, you’ll need to return it with a full tank of gas.
 The easiest and most convenient place to do this is at the Orkan station near the Keflavik Airport.

 Parking and entrance fees and tolls differ according to where you are in Iceland.

 As you drive around Iceland, you’ll come across entrance fees and tunnel tolls.
 If you visit small cities and some of the more popular attractions, like Pingvellir National Park or Skaftafell National Park, you’ll be charged varying parking fees.
-Similarly, if you travel the Ring Road, you’ll pass through Vadlaheidargong, a toll tunnel in the north of Iceland; travellers can pay their toll fee online, at www.veggjald.is, within three hours before or after passing through the tunnel.
+Similarly, if you travel the Ring Road, you’ll pass through Vadlaheidargong, a toll tunnel in the north of Iceland; travellers can pay their toll fee online, at www.veggjald.is, within twenty-four hours before or after passing through the tunnel.

 Keep a close eye on all signage on roadways and in parking areas to avoid any fines or fees that you might pick up from not properly paying for your parking or tolls.
 If you do incur some fines while driving a rental car in Iceland, the fine will be sent directly to your rental car company.
 From there, the rental car company will charge you a bill plus an additional service fee when you drop off the car at the end of your trip.